PaulinaCzarnota/devops-lab-1/README.md

-This repository contains a collection of labs from the Introduction to DevOps module, completed during the third year of the Computer Science course at TU Dublin.
+This repository contains my Lab 1 - Bash Scripting solution for the Introduction to DevOps module in the third year of the Computer Science course at TU Dublin.

-# Lab Summaries
+# Overview

-### Lab 1: Bash Scripting
 This lab introduces fundamental **Bash scripting** concepts through small programs designed to build intuition for shell scripting.

 Key topics include:

 - **Basic Commands**: Printing "Hello World", reading user input, and displaying a greeting.
 - **Algorithms**: Implementing Euclid’s algorithm to compute the **Greatest Common Divisor (GCD)** using both user input and command-line arguments.